andrewt3000/MachineLearning/transformer.md

 Originally attention is all you need used sinusoidal positional encodings.
 However, modern llms use positional encoding schemes such as **RoPe** (Rotary Position Embedding), and **ALiBi** (Attention with Linear Biases).

-### Attention
+### Self Attention
-Intuitively, attention computes how much each token in the matrix should “pay attention” to every other token in the sequence.
+Intuitively, self attention computes how much each token in the matrix should “pay attention” to every other token in the sequence.
 Each token can attend to every token in the sequence.
 In practice, attention layers learns 3 projection matrices:

 These transform each token vector into: